 MA Concentration in Mental Health and Substance Abuse Counseling

-IMPORTANT NOTE: Pursuing the CMHSAC master's degree does NOT IN ANY WAY preclude a student from entering the doctoral program in psychology.
-CMHSAC students who petition to enter a PhD program are subject to the same admission requirements as students enrolled in the general MA program: an acceptable grade-point average; passing the comprehensive exam; passing both a master’s-level research methods course and the Assessment of Individual Differences course; and meeting the statistics competency requirement.
-There are, however, some caveats:
+IMPORTANT NOTE: CMHSAC students who petition to enter a PhD program are subject to the same admission requirements as students enrolled in the master’s degree program in General Psychology: an acceptable grade point average; passing the comprehensive exam; passing both a master’s-level research methods course and the Assessment of Individual Differences course; and meeting the statistics competency requirement.

-- CMHSAC students may be disadvantaged in their ability to take so-called “comps-relevant” courses as electives.
-CMHSAC students are strongly encouraged to audit as many comps-relevant courses as their schedules allow.
+- CMHSAC students may find it harder to take so-called “comps-relevant” courses as electives.
+Accordingly, CMHSAC students are strongly encouraged to audit as many comps-relevant courses as their schedules allow.

-- The one-credit Ethics course and the two-hour online Child Abuse Reporting training are NOT CMHSAC course requirements but are among the New York State academic requirements for CASAC eligibility.
-Students who wish to complete all of the academic requirements to sit for the CASAC exam have to take the Ethics course (increasing their total credits to 31) and the free 2-hour training in Child Abuse Reporting, which is completed as part of the Advanced Issues in Substance Abuse Counseling Course.
+- The one-credit Ethics course and the two-hour online Child Abuse Reporting training are not CMHSAC course requirements but are among the New York State academic requirements for CASAC eligibility.
+Students who wish to complete all of the academic requirements to sit for the CASAC exam must take the Ethics course (increasing their total credits to 31).
+They must also take the free 2-hour training in Child Abuse Reporting, which is completed as part of the Advanced Issues in Substance Abuse Counseling Course.

-- CMHSAC students who intend to apply for the clinical PhD program must take Research Methods, Introduction to Statistics and Research Design, and History and Systems courses.
-Therefore, they are unable to take any elective courses and, instead, must complete one additional "A"-level course.
+- CMHSAC students who intend to apply for the Clinical Psychology PhD program must take Research Methods, Introduction to Statistics and Research Design, and History and Systems courses.
+Therefore, they are unable to take any elective courses and instead must complete one additional A-level course.

-Graduates of CMHSAC programs that meet all of the 350-hour educational requirements for CASAC eligibility (Introduction and Advanced Substance Abuse courses, Path 3, Adult Path, Ethics, and the 2-hour mandated online Child Abuse Reporting training—taken as part of the Advanced Issues course)—will now be permitted by the New York State Office of Substance Abuse Services to sit for the CASAC examination immediately following completion of their master’s degrees with work experience to be acquired later.
+Graduates of CMHSAC programs that meet all of the 350-hour educational requirements for CASAC eligibility—Introduction and Advanced Substance Abuse courses, Path 3, Adult Path, Ethics, and the two-hour mandated online Child Abuse Reporting training (taken as part of the Advanced Issues course)—will now be permitted by the New York State Office of Substance Abuse Services to sit for the CASAC examination immediately following completion of their master’s degrees with work experience to be acquired later.
 Graduates who take the CASAC exam and receive their scores will not be granted CASAC certification until they have completed the required 2,000 hours of work experience.

-Supervised clinical placements at the New School–Beth Israel Center for Clinical Training and Research and placements at multiple other substance abuse treatment facilities in the New York City area are available to qualified students in the program.
-While direct clinical experience is not required for as part of the curriculum for the CMHSAC master's degree, it is strongly encouraged.
+Supervised clinical placements at several substance abuse treatment facilities in the New York City area are available to qualified students in the program.
+Although direct clinical experience is not required for as part of the curriculum for the CMHSAC master's degree, it is strongly encouraged.

-Students are advised to consult with their student advisors and review the CMHSAC Handbook 2011 before registering for CMHSAC-related courses.
+Students are advised to consult with their student advisors and review the CMHSAC Handbook (see sidebar link) before registering for CMHSAC-related courses.

-Email all questions about the Concentration in Mental Health and Substance Abuse Counseling to MHSAC@newschool.edu.
+Questions about the Concentration in Mental Health and Substance Abuse Counseling?
+Email us at MHSAC@newschool.edu.